Denmark recover from Benzema strike to beat France in Nations League

 Hugo Lloris kept out Andreas Skov Olsen's rasping drive shortly after, before N'Golo Kante crashed an effort off the woodwork at the other end.

-Eriksen then squandered a great chance to put the away side in front in the 86th minute as Lloris denied his former Tottenham Hotspur team-mate from point-blank range.
+Eriksen then squandered a great chance to put the away side in front in the 86th minute as Lloris denied him from point-blank range.

+"France is probably the best team when you look at the names and quality of their players," admitted Danish coach Kasper Hjulmand.

+"I have heard a lot of people back home in Denmark are out on the streets celebrating and that is just great.
+I am very happy for Danish football tonight."

-The result is a warning for France, who will be in the same group as Denmark at the World Cup in Qatar later this year.
+The result is a warning for France, who will be in the same group as Denmark at the World Cup later this year.

 The sides will be in Nations League action again on Monday with France away to Croatia and Denmark in Austria.